MicrosoftDocs/sdk-api/sdk-api-src/content/wbemcli/nf-wbemcli-iwbemservices-deleteclass.md

 req.lib: Wbemuuid.lib
 req.dll: Fastprox.dll; Esscli.dll; FrameDyn.dll; FrameDynOS.dll; Ntevt.dll; Stdprov.dll; Viewprov.dll; Wbemcomn.dll; Wbemcore.dll; Wbemess.dll; Wbemsvc.dll; Wmipicmp.dll; Wmidcprv.dll; Wmipjobj.dll; Wmiprvsd.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IWbemServices::DeleteClass
+ - wbemcli/IWbemServices::DeleteClass
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Fastprox.dll
  - Esscli.dll
  - FrameDyn.dll
  - FrameDynOS.dll
  - Ntevt.dll
  - Stdprov.dll
  - Viewprov.dll
  - Wbemcomn.dll
  - Wbemcore.dll
  - Wbemess.dll
  - Wbemsvc.dll
  - Wmipicmp.dll
  - Wmidcprv.dll
  - Wmipjobj.dll
  - Wmiprvsd.dll
 api_name:
  - IWbemServices.DeleteClass
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IWbemServices::DeleteClass

 ## -description

 The
 <b>IWbemServices::DeleteClass</b> method deletes the specified class from the current namespace.
 If a dynamic instance provider is associated with the class, the provider is unregistered, and it is no longer called for by that class.
 Any classes that derive from the deleted class are also deleted, and their associated providers are unregistered.
 All outstanding static instances of the specified class and its subclasses are also deleted when the class is deleted.